Should the horse be in quarantine?

 How are birds and fowl transported?

-Our specialist team build disposable bird boxes of one, two or three tiers.
-The number of animals per box depends on the size and weight of the birds.
+Intradco work with a specialist team to assemble the disposable bird boxes of one, two or three tiers.
+The number of animals per box is dependant on the size and weight of the birds.
 Further information on the types of equipment we use can be found on our equipment page.